 You and the practitioner will discuss the desire outcome of your session.
 This will determine which parts of your body require massage.
 A typical full body session will include work on your back, arms, legs, feet, hands, head, neck, and shoulders.
 You will not be touched on or near your genitals (male or female) or breasts (female).

 A light oil or lotion may be used to permit your muscles to be worked on without causing excessive friction to the skin and be readily absorbed.

 What Will the Massage or Bodywork Feel Like?

 It depends on the techniques used.
 In a general Swedish massage, your session may start with broad, flowing strokes that will help to calm your nervous system and at ease exterior muscle tension.
 As your body becomes relaxed, pressure will gradually be increased to relax, and relive specific areas of muscular tension.
 You should communicate with your practitioner immediately if you feel and discomfort so that another approach may be taken.
 Massage and bodywork are most effective when your body is not resisting.

 Are There Different Kinds of Massage and Bodywork?

 There are numerous types of massage and bodywork.
 Various Techniques utilize different strokes, including basic rubbing strokes, rocking movement, posture and movement reeducation, application of pressure to specific points, and more.
 Ask the practitioner about the methods she uses.

 How Long Will the Session Last?

 The average full-body massage or bodywork session lasts approximately one hour.
-A half-hour appointment only allows time for a partial massage session, such as neck and shoulders, back, or legs and feet.
 Many people prefer a 60 to 90 minute session for optimal relaxation.
 Always allow relaxation time prior to and after the session.
-Hot tubs, steam baths, and saunas can assist it the relaxation process.
+Hot tubs, steam baths, and saunas can assist the relaxation process.